Privacy-Preserving Empathy Detection in Video Interactions: Related Work

+A growing body of work has examined privacy and fairness in affective computing pipelines.
+On the privacy side, the closest precursor to our setting is \citet{mase2023facial}, who compare two privacy-preserving strategies for valence/arousal prediction: extracting action units locally and discarding the raw images, and federated learning with locally trained model updates.
+Both strategies operate at what we term the partial-privacy level (frame-level features), and neither addresses the residual leakage of identity, demographics or health-related attributes that those features retain.

+On the fairness side, \citet{xu2020investigating} proposed a bias mitigation strategy for facial expression recognition through supervised disentanglement of expression and demographic attributes.
+Many benchmark datasets, including the \ac{HRI} dataset \citep{mathur-acii-hri}, release neither raw video nor demographic annotations, which motivates our particular approach to ensuring privacy and fairness using only available feature data.
+Prior work on the \ac{HRI} benchmark \citep{mathur-acii-hri} has reported only subject-unaware cross-validation and has not characterised either the privacy or the bias profile of the released representation. \ac{TFMPathy} addresses both concerns by learning from summary statistics (strong privacy) and evaluating cross-subject generalisation as a proxy for performance consistency across individuals.

-\subsection{Empathy detection}
+\subsection{Empathy Detection}

+Several empathy detection benchmarks are proposed in the literature, aiming at different aspects of empathy such as assessing the level of empathy in an interaction \citep{buechel2018modeling,mathur-acii-hri}, measuring empathic similarity between two contents \citep{shen-etal-2023-modeling}, measuring the changes of someone's emotional state \citep{barros2019omg}, and detecting the direction of empathy \citep{hosseini2021it}.
+Our work is grounded on the assessment of the \emph{level} of empathy, which is the most common form in the literature \citep{hasan2025empathy}.

-There are several empathy detection studies in text domains, such as written essays \citep{buechel2018modeling,hasan2023curtin}, social media conversations \citep{khanpour2017identifying} and email correspondence \citep{sedefoglu2024leadempathy}.
-In detecting empathy from videos, \citet{mathur-acii-hri} released a human-robot interaction (HRI) dataset, aiming to measure empathy elicited by a robot storyteller.
-They evaluated 10 different machine learning approaches, including eight classical models (e.g., AdaBoost, bagging, decision trees, support vector machine, logistic regression, random forest and XGBoost) and two deep learning architectures (long short-term memory network and temporal convolutional network).
-For classical machine learning approaches, features were represented as fixed-length vectors of statistical attributes (mean, median, standard deviation and autocorrelation).
+Several studies on empathy detection in text domains exist, including written essays \citep{buechel2018modeling,hasan2023curtin}, social media conversations \citep{khanpour2017identifying}, and email correspondence \citep{sedefoglu2024leadempathy}.
+In detecting empathy from videos, \citet{mathur-acii-hri} released the \iac{HRI} dataset to measure empathy elicited by a robot storyteller.
+They evaluated 10 different \ac{ML} approaches, including eight classical models (\eg{} AdaBoost, bagging, decision trees, support vector machine, logistic regression, random forest and XGBoost) and two deep learning architectures (\ac{LSTM} and \ac{TCN}).
+For classical \ac{ML} approaches, features were represented as fixed-length vectors of statistical attributes (mean, median, standard deviation and autocorrelation).
 For deep learning approaches, the features were maintained as temporal sequences.
-Through 5-fold stratified cross-validation with 10 repeats, XGBoost appeared as the highest-performing classifier.
-Contrary to their work, we propose ICL and fine-tuning of TFMs in detecting elicited empathy.
+In 5-fold stratified cross-validation with 10 repeats, XGBoost performed best.
+Contrary to their work, we propose \ac{ICL} and fine-tuning of \acp{TFM} in detecting elicited empathy.